Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ## Namespaces

 * Namespaces help to separate modules from each other
-* Each module gets a namespace, which results from the module name:
+* Each module gets a namespace, which equals the module name:

 ```
 Icinga\Module\<Modulname>